preprocessed-connectomes-project/quality-assessment-protocol/qap_documentation.md

 ## Merging Outputs

 QAP generates outputs for each subject and session separately.
 To view a comprehensive summary for all the measures for all the subjects, you will need to merge these separate outputs into a single file.
-You can do this by running the following command.
+You can do this by running the following command:

     qap_merge_outputs.py {path to qap output directory}